Uninett/Argus/docs/site-specific-settings.rst

 In the settings file, there are also settings for which notification plugins to
 use:

 * ``DEFAULT_EMAIL_MEDIA`` is enabled by default and uses Django's email backend.
-It is better to switch out the email backend than replcaing this plugin.
+There are multiple email backends available that Argus' plugin supports.
+It is recommended to simply switch out the email backend instead of replacing this plugin.
-* ``DEFAULT_SMS_MEDIA``, is disabled by default, since there is no standardized way of sending SMS messages.
+* ``DEFAULT_SMS_MEDIA`` is disabled by default, since there is no standardized way of sending SMS messages.

 Debugging settings